pyvista/pyvista/CONTRIBUTING.rst

 kept short.

-When adding an additional parameter to an existing method or function, you are encouraged to use the ``.. versionadded::`` sphinx directive.
+When adding an additional parameter to an existing method or function, you are encouraged to use the ``.. versionadded`` sphinx directive.
 For example:

 .. code:: python